kenjennings/Atari-Pet-Frogger/README_Porting.md

 - No sound or limited sound.

-**Common Conflicts And Atari-Specific Values**
+**Common Conflicts Due To Atari-Specifics**

 Some conflicts are nearly universal between differing platforms.
 Many revolve around text character representation.
 While most computers are based on an ASCII layout for A-Z, 0-9, and basic symbols, each platform adds unique usage for other values.
-Possibilities:
+Possibilities include:

 - No lower case support.